Fremantle Stuff > People > Robert Thomson - often spelt Thompson

-Robert Thomson, born 1787, arrived in Fremantle 19 October 1829 on the Atwick, accompanied by wife Caroline Frances Anne Lediard and eight children (some of whom came on the Egyptian in 1831).
+Robert Thomson, born 1787, arrived in Fremantle 19 October 1829 on the Atwick, accompanied by wife Caroline Frances Anne Lediard and eight children (three more following on the Egyptian in 1831).
 He was a farmer from Teston, Kent who became a publican as well as a farmer.
+He provided the first ferry service across the river at Fremantle, from Ferry Point to Lukin's jetty.

-He was granted land in the Swan Valley, the license of the Stirling Arms (site unknown) in Fremantle, and ferry rights in North Fremantle.
+He was granted land in the Swan Valley, the license of the Stirling Arms (on Lot 105, on the NW corner of High and Pakenham Streets; the 1910 Bank of Adelaide is now on that corner, with the Navy Club above) in Fremantle, and ferry rights in North Fremantle.
 He was granted or bought land on Rottnest Island - lots 2 and 14 at Kingston - and worked salt lakes and grew wheat.
 Thomson Bay at Rottnest is named after him.

-Hitchcock shows a Robt Thomson as purchasing Fremantle town lots 136-137, which are or were on the corner of Pakenham and Short Sts: perhaps the Stirling Arms was there.
+Hitchcock shows a Robt Thomson as purchasing Fremantle town lots 136-137, on the corner of Pakenham and Short Streets.

 Robert Thomson, his wife and 11 children took up residence on the island reputedly to escape the attentions of hostile Aborigines on the mainland.